Soft Hazelnut Meringue with Chocolate Mocha Mousse (Fragilité)

 What is fragilité?

-Developed by Johannes Steen in the Amagertorv area of Copenhagen in the early 1900s, the dessert consists of three thin layers of soft hazelnut meringue and is traditionally filled with mocha buttercream.
+Developed by Johannes Steen in Copenhagen in the early 1900s, the dessert consists of three thin layers of soft hazelnut meringue and is traditionally filled with mocha buttercream.

 I kept the three layers of meringue, but thought buttercream might be a little heavy, and decided on chocolate mocha mousse instead.
 Because the meringue is so thin, when layered with the mousse, it becomes very soft and almost dissolves.